s4kibs4mi/s4kibs4mi/README.md

 Currently working at [Twilio](https://twilio.com) as Senior Software Engineer.
 Also worked at [Pathao](https://pathao.com) as Software Engineer, where I mostly worked with Golang, Docker, Kubernetes and some other cool stuffs.
 Previously worked for NybSys, Bangladesh as Senior Software Engineer and East West Media Group as Software Engineer.

-I am the Founder of [Shopemaa LLC](https://shopemaa.com).
-We offer SaaS based headless eCommerce API and On-demand store creator.
+I have built [Shopemaa](https://shopemaa.com/) a small SaaS platform that offers headless eCommerce GraphQL API.

 Area of expertise :
 - REST, GraphQL and gRPC API design and development